Zellcore/lwjgl3-d3d11/README.md

 Naming conventions
 ----
 All structs, classes and enums in the D3D11 C++ API will keep their names in their Java pendants.
-Also I want to keep the names like they are in the original C++ API with CamelCase.
+Also I want to keep the method names and the names like they are in the original C++ API with CamelCase.
 That will also allow people to easily move from C++ to Java/LWJGL3 (and vice versa).